jlpteaching/gem5-assignment-template/assignments/false-sharing/assignment.md

 To dig into why we're seeing the performance results on the real hardware, with gem5 we can look at more extreme systems.
 Instead of just using 4 or 8 cores, we will use 16!
 Moreover, we will use `32768` for the size of the array.
+All of the workloads provided in `resources.json` that you get with `obtain_resource` have these paraemters set to 32768 and 16.

 For 16 cores, run *each algorithm* and save the stats output.
 I strongly recommend using `--outdir` and using easy-to-understand names.
+Alternatively, you can set the output directory programatically in your run script with `simulator.override_outdir`

 The following questions will ask you to consult these outputs and use data to back up your answers.

 ### Question 4

-(a) What is the speedup of algorithm 1 and speedup of algorithm 6 on *16 cores* as estimated by gem5?
+(a) What is the speedup of algorithm 1 and speedup of algorithm 6 on *16 cores* compared to *1 core* as estimated by gem5?

 (b) How does this compare to what you saw on the real system?